 NEW College provides a number of subsidised buses to/from college for students who would have difficulty accessing the college on public transport.
 Students are required to pay for an annual bus pass to travel on these buses.
-The College offers an early reduced cost of £230 for a full year's pass.
-This can be paid in full before the summer or in two instalments of £115, one before the summer and one when a student starts in Y12/Y13 in September.
-An initial instalment of £115 can be made over the phone in advance if preferred.
+The cost of a full year's pass is £300.
+This can be paid in full before the summer or in two instalments of £150, one before the summer and one when a student starts in Y12/Y13 in September.
+An initial instalment of £150 can be made over the phone in advance if preferred.
 Students can phone college on 01977 702139, option 4 at the menu to pay by debit/credit card.
 Lines are open from Mon-Fri 9am to 1pm.

 The bus prices are heavily subsidised by the college.
-Students are asked to consider a potential substantial rise in the cost of the annual bus pass to approximately £280/£290 when making the decision to attend NEW College for the 2 year duration of the Level 3 courses.
+Students are asked to consider the cost of the annual bus pass when making the decision to attend NEW College for the 2 year duration of the Level 3 courses.